alxvasilev/stm32/README.md

  and format detection is static, at compile time, which greatly speeds up the parsing of the format string at runtime.
 See the documentation of the stm32++ library for more details.
+- Convenience make targets
+The toolchain can define the following convenience make targets:
+    - `make flash` - Build (if necessary) the firmware, flash it to the chip, using ocmd.sh, and reset the chip.
+    - `make gdb` - Start gdb and configure it to look at the project's source code dir, load the firmware file, and connect to openOCD via the debuging target interface.

 - CMake conveneice defines and functions, as follows:
   - `STM32PP_SRCS` - The .cpp source files of the stm32++ library.
 Add this to your application's source file list if you want to use stm32++